 Social justice and outreach programs have also been an active part of school life.
-Our strong outreach program supports global, diocesan and local initiatives.
+Our strong outreach program supports global, diocesan, and local initiatives.
 These included Caritas, through 'Project Compassion', Catholic Missions and the 'Socktober' appeal.
-Our connection with the JRS (Jesuit Refugee Services) has remained strong supporting both their Winter and Christmas appeals.
+Our connection with St Vincent de Paul has remained strong supporting both their Winter and Christmas appeals.